-The National Garden Bureau, a non-profit organization promoting gardening in North America, announced 2023 will be the Year of the Celosia.
-That should will make this fun group of plants even more popular, introducing them to many new gardeners.
+The National Garden Bureau, a non-profit organization promoting gardening in North America, announced that 2023 was the Year of the Celosia, helping make this fun group of plants even more popular.
+Available in bright, vibrant colors and featuring unusual textures and shapes, celosia are a great addition to any garden.

 What Is Celosia?